Efficient Hot Water Systems Brisbane and Beyond

 Electric Hot Water Systems: Pros and Cons

 Electric hot water systems are a prevalent option, with around 50% of Australian households using an electric hot water system for their hot water needs.
 Despite their prevalence, they do have their downsides.
-For instance, they can have an energy in vs. out loss of over 50%, and their operational costs are higher compared to other hot water systems.
+For instance, they can have an energy in vs. out loss of over 50%, and their operational costs are higher compared to other hot water units.
 However, advancements in energy-saving technology, like Energy Star-certified tankless water heaters, can help mitigate these issues.

 Storage vs. Instantaneous